BlakeGardner/neo80-guide/README.md

 ### 🔄 How to Reset Your Keymap

-1. Download the **official default layout file** from this repository.
+1. Download the default layout file from this repository: [neo80.default.layout.json](./neo80.default.layout.json).
 2. Open the [VIA website](https://www.usevia.app/).
 3. Go to **Settings** (gear icon).
 4. Make sure **"Show Design Tab"** is enabled.